GoogleCloudPlatform/community/tutorials/gke-quickstart.md

 For details, see
 [Creating a project](https://cloud.google.com/resource-manager/docs/creating-managing-projects#creating_a_project).

-## Navigate to Kubernetes Engine page
+## Navigate to the Kubernetes Engine page

 Open the [**Navigation menu**][spotlight-console-menu] in the upper-left corner of the console, and then select **Kubernetes Engine**.